vib-tcp/nextflow-workshop/README.md

 > After running the nextflow pipeline script with the option `-with-timeline`, find the html report in the folder from where you launched the pipeline.
 >
 > ```bash
-> nextflow run exercises/05_reports/RNAseq.nf -with-timeline -profile docker
+> nextflow run exercises/05_reports/main.nf -with-timeline -profile apptainer
 > ```
 >
 > This report summarizes the execution time of each process in your pipeline.
 It can be used to identify bottlenecks and to optimize the pipeline.
 More information about the format of the timeline report can be found [here](https://www.nextflow.io/docs/latest/tracing.html#timeline-report).